MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 Between all possible pairs of these potential answers, we do binary classification.<br>To do so, we lay out the (always identical) prompts concatenated with the different responses, and we add a specific $<|reward|>$ token at the end of each response.

+The Reward Model evaluates the quality of an entire sequence we just built.

-An additional transformer model will predict at the input of the readout token how good it thinks the preceeding Q-A combination is, essentially making a guess on each completion's quality.
-The prediction at the input of this readout token is now intended as a prediction of quality, serving as a guide in assessing the completion-providing model's confidence.
+This model, an additional transformer model, will predict at the input of the sequence, when reaching the readout token how good it thinks the preceeding Q-A combination is, essentially making a guess on each completion's quality.
+This scalar prediction at the input of this readout token is now intended as a judgement of quality, serving as a guide in assessing the completion-providing model's confidence.

 Only now does the human-derived ranking come into play.
-We adapt perceived rewards through the actual ranking, nudging some scores up, some others down, making the Transformer tend towards one, more favored, option as answer.
-We attain a *Reward Model* for response quality.
+We adapt perceived rewards through the actual, human-decided ranking, nudging some scores up, some others down, making the Transformer tend towards one most favored option as the answer.
+We attain an optimized *Reward Model* for response quality.

+The *Reward Model* topic is about how a "sequence rating" can fundamentally be used to steer a revision of the "next token prediction" task, in conjunction here with human feedback for the *Reward Model* itself.

-This additional *Reward Model* in itself is small, and not really useful.
-But coupled to the LLM, it shines in what follow now: Reinforcement Learning
+This *Reward Model* in itself is small, and not really useful.
+But coupled to the LLM, it shines in what follow now: Reinforcement Learning.

 ### Reinforcement Learning